Charles-Schleich/async_once_jwt_simple/README.md

 "In the beginning computers were created.
-This has made a lot of people very angry and been widely regarded as a bad move"
+This has made a lot of people very angry and has been widely regarded as a bad move"
 - Me, today

 built with